memoize-cards/memoize/src/pixel/README.md

 The Pixel Workspace includes the following packages:

 - **reset**: The Reset CSS package provides a set of styles to reset the default browser styles and create a consistent base for styling web pages.
+- **sw**: This is a package that provides a Service Worker implementation for handling caching and offline capabilities in web applications.
 - **tokens**: The Tokens package provides a collection of reusable CSS tokens that can be used in CSS-in-JS projects.

 ### Contributing